okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ### Configure your integration

-Continue with the OIN wizard and configure your integration:
+Continue with the OIN Wizard and configure your integration:

 #### OIN catalog properties